 The Generating Facility's estimated interconnection costs, adjusted for inflation and provided in 'constant' escalated to the Generating Facility's feasible COD (as identified below in Table L.1), are provided in Attachment 2 and the Generating Facility's allocated cost for shared network upgrades are provided in Attachment 3 to this Appendix A report.
+Furthermore, Attachment 2 includes the IC's Generating Facilities Demand charge rate as it relates to ACDS.
 The interconnection costs will be documented in the forthcoming GIA for the Generating Facility.
-However, should there be a delay in executing the GIA
+However, should there be a delay in executing the GIA a new cost estimate adjusted for inflation will be required and reflected into the GIA.